 As human beings, can we know precisely what God wants from us?
 It might seem, from the beginning of this week’s parasha, that we can: “Bring Me gifts.
 You shall accept gifts for Me from every person whose heart is willing.
 And these are the gifts you shall accept from them” (Exodus 25:2).
 God then offers a specific list of valuable things: precious metals and stones, rich textiles, animal skins, wood, oils and spices.
 At the end of the list of contributions, God says, “They will make me a sanctuary, so that I will dwell among them.
 Exactly how I show you … so shall you make it” (Exodus 25:8-9).
 What follows is a template — in unparalleled detail — for building this tabernacle.
-Why such specificity and detail?
+God tells Moses precisely what is expected from the Israelites: why such specificity and detail?

 One specific design in the parasha describes curtains that will envelop the ark inside this Sanctuary.
 The cover of the ark will have two cherubs facing one another, made from one piece of gold, with wings “spread above, shielding the cover [of the ark]” (Exodus 25:20).
 It is between these cherubs that God’s presence will come to rest.
 There is to be a tent above the entire Mishkan made from layers of cloth and skins.
 One might think that one curtain on each side of the ark would be enough.
 God specifies, however, that there should be five curtains on one side, and five on the other.
 Another question emerges: Why so much covering?